Fire & Emergency Services

 |Yes for both the EST and Firefighter Training programs.

-There’s also a more formal uniform for EST students.
-These look like the uniforms worn by emergency services personnel.
-Details will also be provided when you’re accepted in the program.
+Your uniforms will be similar to what emergency services personnel wear.
+Details will be provided when you’re accepted in the program.

 |I know there's a lot of hands-on scenario training.
 How much time is spent on bookwork?|

 |More than most people imagine.
 You have lots of material to get through before you go into the field.
 As well you have exams.
 There is a lot of reading and studying besides the physical demands of the training field.|

 |You’re able to take most of the academic portion of the course online.
 Then you are on-site at ETC for the technical training.